octomated/laravel-vcom-api/README.md

 composer require octomated/laravel-vcom-api
 ```

-You can publish the config file with:
+You can optionally publish the config file with:

 ```bash
 php artisan vendor:publish --tag="laravel-vcom-api-config"
 ```

-This is the contents of the published config file:
+The contents of the published config file:

 ```php
 return [